 Conventional audiometric tests are used for this age group.
 Students are asked to raise their hand when they hear a tone through earphones or from a bone vibrator.
 Conditioned play audiometry may also be used with this age group.

 Screening in adult years is considered voluntary.
 However, it is recommended that adults get screened at least every 10 years from ages 18 through 50.
-Screening should be performed every three years after age 50 since hearing loss becomes increasingly common in later years.
+Screening should be performed every 3 years after age 50 since hearing loss becomes increasingly common in later years.

 Conventional audiometric tests are used for this age group.